Safe as Milk: Reissues

 The album was released in the UK on Pye International, and subsequently reissued in Pye's budget Marble Arch series (albeit bearing Pye International labels on the disc itself) as a 10-track, omitting "I'm Glad" and "Grown So Ugly".
 When Buddah's UK distribution passed to Polydor in 1970 it was again reissued, this time on Buddah in Polydor's budget 99 series and retitled Dropout Boogie.
 Initially the track listing of this release matched the Marble Arch version, but the missing tracks were quickly restored.
 This 99 series release was also the first appearance in the UK of a stereo mix of the album.

 In 1999, the now-correctly spelled Buddha Records, owned by Sony BMG who had acquired Buddah's back catalogue, remastered the album onto CD.
 They added seven bonus tracks, taken from the sessions for the unreleased Brown Wrapper follow-up album.
 These tracks had been recorded around November 1967 (two months after Safe as Milks release), and were from the same sessions that yielded the songs on Mirror Man (1971).
 BMG's Buddha also released The Mirror Man Sessions on CD in 1999, effectively an official issue of the unphased versions of Mirror Man, with five further bonus tracks taken from the same sessions.

-In 2013, Sundazed Records released the mono mix of Safe As Milk on LP and CD.
+In 2013, Sundazed Music released the mono mix of Safe As Milk on LP and CD.